ONS-Innovation/ONS_Onboarding_SDP/docs/index.md

 Your business area will give you a more detailed induction so you can learn more about your role and meet your colleagues.
 They will be there to guide you throughout your career with us in the ONS.

+### Useful links
+* [People Portal](https://intranet.ons.statistics.gov.uk/task/a-people-portal/) - Useful guides on different areas such as pay, attendance, learning and development and other.